 From the stunning surf beaches of Raglan to Hamilton's vibrant café scene, Middle-earth movie magic at Hobbiton Movie Set and the world famous Waitomo glowworm caves, there is plenty to do in the Waikato region.
 Nestled along a beautiful stretch of New Zealand's longest river, Hamilton City is the metropolitan hub of the Waikato region.
 It also acts as a gateway to three Great Rides of the New Zealand Cycle Trail – Nga Haerenga and a plethora of mountain biking trails and networks.

 The mighty Waikato River carves a path from Lake Taupo through lush rural farmland and the city before it heads out to meet the Tasman Sea at Port Waikato.
 It's a spectacular journey and its topography and climate offers something for everyone.
-Relaxing riverside trails in the city are perfect for families or those looking for a chilled-out ride experience, or tackle the 100km of Waikato River Trails over a few days.
-Pick off a section for a great day out with friends.
+Relaxing riverside trails in the city are perfect for families or those looking for a chilled-out ride experience, or tackle the 100km of Waikato River Trails over a few days and discover attractions along the way such as the award winning Hamilton Gardens.

 For those looking for some history as well as adventure then you're in striking range of The Timber Trail – a popular Great Ride south of Waitomo Caves that takes you deep into the Pureora Forest Park and deep into the trail's rich heritage.
 A little less demanding is the Grade 1 (easiest) Hauraki Rail Trail that meanders 77km from Thames to Waihi as it traces the gold-mining era of the region.
 Keep an eye out for relics in the spectacular Karangahake Gorge or enjoy a dip in Te Aroha's therapeutic hot mineral spas at the southern end of the trail.